M. Provisions, Contingent Liabilities & Contingent Assets

 Defined benefit plans expose the Company to the following types of actuarial risks:

-Salary Escalation Risk: The Present value of the defined benefit plan is calculated with the assumption of salary increase rate of plan participate in future .
-Deviation in the rate of increase of salary in future for plan participant from the rate of increase in salary used to determine the present value of obligation will have a bearing on the plan's liability.
+Salary Escalation Risk: The Present value of the defined benefit plan is calculated with the assumption of salary increase rate of plan participants in future .
+Deviation in the rate of increase of salary in future for plan participants from the rate of increase in salary used to determine the present value of obligation will have a bearing on the plan's liability.

 Regulatory Risk: Gratuity benefit is paid in accordance with the requirement of the Payment of Gratuity Act, 1972 (as amended from time to time).
-There is risk of change in regulation requiring higher gratuity payout (e.g. Increase in the maximum limit on gratuity of H 20,00,000).
+There is risk of change in regulations requiring higher gratuity payouts (e.g. Increase in the maximum limit on gratuity of H 20,00,000).

 Asset Liability Mismatching or Market Risk: The duration of the liability is longer compared to duration of assets, exposing the Company to market risk for volatilities/fall in interest rate.